epics-docs/epics-docs/getting-started/installation-linux.rst

 -------------

 The recommended way to start working with EPICS is to download one of the released packages.
-These packages contain all the recommended submodules that have been tested to work together.
+The released versions of EPICS have been fully tested to work as documented.
 Choose the release that you want and download:

 ::